Massive But Tiny – The Quest for That Elusive Metal Guitar Tone

 If you’re recording distortion through a pedal and into your interface, then you’re doing it wrong.

-I tackle how you should handle too much distortion, unbalanced EQ and miking up that powerful cabinet in Recording Strategies.
+I tackle how you should handle too much distortion, unbalanced and miking up that powerful cabinet in Recording Strategies.

 Learn the right way to record guitar, and how to get a massive guitar sound.